Mufalta/Rakamin-KF-Analytics/README.md

 _Table Chart visualizing the top 10 provinces with the highest ratings but the lowest transaction counts_

 Through this analysis, we gain **valuable insights** into Kimia Farma’s business performance across various provinces.
-Identifying trends in **revenue, profit distribution, transactions, and customer ratings** helps pinpoint areas for growth and improvement.
-By leveraging **data visualization** and **interactive dashboards**, we can make informed decisions to **enhance operational efficiency, optimize sales strategies, and improve customer experience**.
+Identifying trends in revenue, profit distribution, transactions, and customer ratings helps pinpoint areas for growth and improvement.
+By leveraging data visualization and interactive dashboards, we can make informed decisions to **enhance operational efficiency, optimize sales strategies, and improve customer experience**.
 This data-driven approach ensures that business actions are based on real trends and patterns, maximizing impact and profitability.

 # 📚 What I Learned